 New Kirkby Stephen to Kendal service

-Our new Thursday S5 service from Kirkby Stephen to Kendal starts on October 19th, click here for a preview.
+Our new Thursday S5 service from Kirkby Stephen to Kendal has started, click here to download a leaflet.

 Additional capacity and new bus

 Our new bus (WD2) has come into service and will be used on the Tuesday Hawes service and to provide additional capacity on Saturdays.

 On Saturday the 10:50 from Sedbergh and the 16:15 from Kendal will be duplicated between Kendal and Sedbergh only.
 This will increase capacity to 32 seats in and out.

 We would like to expand our services further, but to do so we need more volunteer drivers.
 Please see our volunteering page if you feel you might be able to help.

 We run two 16-seat minibuses on timetabled services between Sedbergh, Dent and Kendal on Saturdays, between Sedbergh, Dent and Dent Station on Sundays (summer only), to Hawes Market on Tuesdays and Kirkby Stephen on Fridays.

 Concessionary bus passes are accepted on all routes.
 Many buses connect with trains on the Leeds-Settle-Carlisle railway line at Dent Station, Garsdale and Kirkby Stephen.
 This provides access to and from Dent, Sedbergh, the Howgills, Kendal, Hawes and Kirkby Stephen and gives local residents and visitors the opportunity to visit Kendal, Carlisle, Appleby, Settle, Skipton, Leeds and more.